learn-co-curriculum/node-js-intro-to-mongoose/README.md

 user = User.find_by(id: 1)
 ```

-Another similarity is that through its depednency on Knex Bookshelf, like ActiveRecord, includes the concept of a database migration for handling database changes and versioning.
-So just as you might do something like this in ActiveRecord to support the User table model:
+Another similarity is that through its depednency on Knex, Bookshelf, like ActiveRecord, includes the concept of a database migrations for handling database changes and versioning.

+So just as we might do something like this in ActiveRecord to support the User table model:

 ```
 $ bin/rails generate model User id:integer name:string
 ```

 Thereby generating the following migration:

 ```